AdaCore/training_material/courses/rust_essentials/160_lifetimes/04-lifetime_elision.rst

 - Many lifetime patterns are predictable

-- This would add unnecessary annotation in common cases
+- Would add unnecessary annotation in common cases

 - Rust reduces this repetition automatically